arfc/arfc.github.io/manual/guides/writing/prelim.md

 Review the graduate handbook.

+- Work out a plan, scope, and schedule, with Prof. Huff.
-- fill ou the PhD Preliminary and Final Exam Proposal form available in the Student Services Office.
+- Fill out the PhD Preliminary and Final Exam Proposal form available in the Student Services Office.
-- the students advisor and the department head must approve the thesis committee.
+- Ensure that your advisor and the department head approve the thesis committee.

 ## Rules of the Prelim